elegant-scipy/elegant-scipy/sphinx/content/ch3.md

 ## Putting it all together: mean color segmentation

-Now, we can use everything we've learned to segment the tiger in the image above:
+% TODO: Generic ref to markdown image (not currently working) Now, we can use everything we've learned to segment the tiger in the image above:

 ```python